huggingface/blog/train-and-fine-tune-sentence-transformers-models.md

 </a>

-Training or fine-tuning a Sentence Transformers model is highly dependent on the available data and the target task.
+Training or fine-tuning a Sentence Transformers model highly depends on the available data and the target task.
 The key is twofold: (1) understand how to input data into the model and prepare your dataset accordingly, and (2) know the different loss functions and how they relate to the dataset.

 In this tutorial, you will: